Kaftrio (Trikafta in the US) – Triple combination therapy

 What are we doing to support access to Kaftrio?

 We are working with all key stakeholders to support access to everyone in the UK who could benefit.
-In the first instance, that is seeking more information and updates about negotiations and access in Wales, Scotland, Northern Ireland, and the crown dependencies of Jersey, Guernsey, and the Isle of Man.
-We are also working to understand the mutations covered in the NHS England deal and what flexibility clinicians will have in prescribing Kaftrio, Symkevi, and Orkambi for people with rare or other mutations.
+We are seeking more information and updates about negotiations and access in the Crown Dependencies of Jersey, Guernsey, and the Isle of Man.
+We are also working to understand the mutations covered in the deals agreed in England, Wales, Northern Ireland and Scotland deals and what flexibility clinicians will have in prescribing modulators for people with rare or other mutations.

 We are also working with the UK Cystic Fibrosis Medical Association to support plans for roll-out to ensure everyone can start Kaftrio as fast as clinically possible.

 We also support the UK CF Registry, which will continue its valuable work in monitoring the effectiveness of this drug, among many others.

 Are there other therapies like Kaftrio being developed?

 It is difficult knowing that not everyone will stand to benefit from Kaftrio or the other currently licensed modulators.